IZN Logo new smaller II

-Institute of Cellular Neurosciences
+Institutes of Cellular Neurosciences I+II

-At the Institute of Cellular Neurosciences, we study how brain cells such as neurons and astrocytes jointly determine how the brain processes information and controls complex behaviors.
+At the Institutes of Cellular Neurosciences, we study how brain cells such as neurons and astrocytes jointly determine how the brain processes information and controls complex behaviors.
 We are part of the Medical Faculty of the University of Bonn and the University Hospital Bonn (UKB).

 Research